daretechie/Dev/Python/30DaysofPython/Day 5/Day 5 - Conditions & Control Flow.md

 # Day 5 - Conditions & Control Flow
-_TThis is making decision.
+_This is making decision.
 Boolean data type (True or False) are commonly used._

 __Reference__
 ```python3